Vamsipops/Solar_power_prediction/README.md

 # Solar_power_prediction

-- Predicitng solar power prediction using weather data of the location
+- Predicitng solar power using weather data of the location